310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 {% endbubble %}

 {% bubble Tetora sad2 %}
 Ehh?
 I like you too, but…?
-You’re acting <em>way</em> different than usual, so I don’t really know how to respond…
+You’re acting <em>way</em> different from the usual, so I don’t really know how to respond…

 You’re acting like that one time Anego wore the mascot outfit.
 You’re *way* too hyper…!
 {% endbubble %}